- Type: Trekking

 DAY 01: Cusco - Patabamba - Huchuy Qosqo - Aguas Calientes.

 You will be picked up 5.30am from your accommodation and transported to Patabamba just above Cusco where we begin our hike.
-As soon We arrived to Patabamba, we will have time to get ready and then start our trek to Huchuy Qosqo and Machu picchu.
+As soon We arrived to Patabamba, we will have time to get ready and then start the hike to Huchuy Qosqo and Machu picchu.

-Along the road we will pass the lagoon of Llaulliqocha (3 800 masl), the village of Pumamarka, and we‘ll see parts of the famous Inca Trail from time to time and also the snowy peak “Veronica”.
+Along the road we will pass the lagoon of Llaulliqocha (3 800 masl), the village of Pumamarka, and we‘ll see parts of the famous Inca Trail from time to time and also the snowy peak “Veronica”, almost all the Inca cities were built in the mountains, Huchuy Qosqo, Machu Picchu, Pisac, Tipon and one of the famous ones is the Choquequirao Ruins, a city lost in the mountains.

 From here we will walk down into the Sacred Valley to the village of Lamay, where We will meet our tourist van to go to Ollantaytambo.
-In Ollantaytambo we will have dinner (it is optional) and then take the train to Aguas Calientes, where we stay the night in you hotel.
+In Ollantaytambo we will have dinner (it is optional) and then take the train to Aguas Calientes, where we stay one night in the hotel.

 DAY 02: Aguas Calientes - Machu picchu - Cusco.